 In addition you must complete one of the following, which will be highlighted in the Action Plan, and must be gained AFTER the Action Plan is issued:

-The courses that you must undertake for this CoC are:
+The courses that you must undertake for both routes towards this CoC are:

-- 2 weeks Workshop Skills Training (similar to the Skills Test that is currently required for Y4, but 2 weeks instead of 1)
+- 2 weeks Workshop Skills Training (similar to the Skills Test that was required for Y4, but 2 weeks instead of 1)